crabnebula-dev/tauri-fuzz/docs/src/diary.md

   - Limit of our current approach is that we can only detect invocation of external binaries from the Rust API
     - we don't detect invocation of ext binaries through libc `fork` + `execve`
     - but we could monitor `wait` and `waitpid` to track error status
+  - This is not possible currently on Windows
+    - Windows executables are stripped of their symbols and Frida is unable to find functions from the standard library
+    - This is ok because we provide a more comprehensive policy that targets functions from `ntdll.dll` and `kernel32.dll`
 - We monitor `wait` and `waitpid`

   - this is a superset of monitoring rust `std::process::Command`
   - we had to modify the policy engine to add a storage that can store function parameter at entry that can then be reused when analysing the function at exit